Escaping the Grip of Fundamentalism

 ideacity, also known as ‘Canada’s Premier Meeting of the Minds’, is an eclectic gathering of artists, adventurers, authors, cosmologists, doctors, designers, entertainers, filmmakers, inventors, magicians, musicians, scientists and technologists.

-The Pagan Christ - Documentry
+The Pagan Christ - Documentary: Part 1

 Articles